 Before the day of surgery, you may have blood drawn and be asked to provide a urine sample.
 This allows the surgeon to rule out potential complications.
 If you are not hospitalized, you will need a ride home after the surgery.

 The area is wrapped with a sterile padding and an elastic bandage to prevent

 and swelling ().
-You will feel and temporary discomfort in the surgical site, which you can control with medication.
+You will feel and temporary discomfort in the surgical site, which you can control with medicine.

-You will be able to walk around in 1 - 2 days, but you won't be able to work for at least 7 days after surgery.
+You will be able to walk around in 1 to 2 days, but you will not be able to work for at least 7 days after surgery.
 You can shampoo and shower 2 days after surgery, or as soon as the bandages are removed.

 Hair shafts will be a bit thinner around the cut for a few weeks or months, but the hair should start to grow normally again.
 Hair will not grow in the line of the actual scar.
 Wearing your hair down on your forehead will hide most scars.

-Most patients are pleased with the results of a forehead lift.
+Most people are pleased with the results of a forehead lift.
 They appear much younger and more rested than they did before.
 The procedure reduces the look of aging for years.
-Even if you don't have the surgery repeated in later years, you will probably look better than if you had never had a forehead lift.
+Even if you do not have the surgery repeated in later years, you will probably look better than if you had never had a forehead lift.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.